Massages have an excellent effect on the body and mind - without any side effects. Reflexology before bed will make you fall asleep quickly.

 Link: Massage (Wikipedia)

-- Massage exists almost everywhere globally; massage professionals assist athletes, accident victims, patients with severe diseases, etc. Massage in China has been around for 5000 years, and in all of East Asia, massage is part of the local culture.
-A pampering massage to release and relieve tensions is also present in almost every place worldwide.
+- Massage exists almost everywhere globally; massage professionals assist athletes, accident victims, patients with severe diseases, etc. Massage has been around for 5,000 years in China, and it is part of the local culture in all of East Asia.
+A pampering massage to release and relieve tensions is also present everywhere worldwide.

 My massage experience is immense, including traditional Chinese massage, reflexology, Hydrotherapy, Shiatsu, and Thai massage.

-- During my 15 years of being very sick, I did more than 500 traditional Chinese massages in China (body and foot) + about the same number of Thai massages in Israel + direct liver massages, and Jacuzzi massage.
+- During my 15 years of being very sick, I did more than 500 traditional Chinese massages (body and foot) in China, about the same number of Thai massages in Israel, direct liver massages, and Jacuzzi massages.
 Long ago, I started to add massage to my treatment regularly.
 (See my views concerning the message below.)

 Reflexology.